Devotions for Wife to Encourage your God Centered Marriage

 Marriage is a tremendous blessing and I want to be well equipped for it.
 How about you?

-There are also stories and examples of real life application, a notes/journaling section for introspection (in the printable version), and a challenge to help you live out these verses and start thriving as a wife!
+There are also stories and examples of real life application, a notes/journaling section for introspection (in the Book), and a challenge to help you live out these verses and start living out your Godly role as a homemaker!

-You can complete this short study alone, or maybe with a couple of friends or even a women’s group!
+You could complete this short study alone, or maybe with a couple of friends or even a women’s group!

 Day 1: (Ephesians 5:21-24)